Skip to main content

 Requirements

-To add a new kubernetes cluster to an existing argocd instance, you could literarily use the cli route by running the following commands.
+To add a new Kubernetes cluster to an existing argocd instance, you could literally use the CLI route by running the following commands.

 argocd login YOURARGOCDLOADBALANCER:80 --username admin